yaal-coop/canaille/demo/README.md

 - A regular user which login and password are **user**;
 - A moderator user which login and password are **moderator**;
 - An admin user which admin and password are **admin**.
+- A new user which admin and password are **new**.
+This user has no password yet, and his first attempt to log-in will result in sending a password initialization email.